tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 </p>
 </details>

-4.g Let the <code>showMenu</code> method return the user's choice.
+4.g Let the <code>showMenu</code> method return the user's choice (as a String).

-4.h Create a method in the Main class, for testing that the user dialog in the Menu class works as expected.
+4.h Create a method in the Main class, for testing that the user dialog in the Menu class works as expected (this method needs to be static).
 The method should have this signature: <code>public static void doAction(int action)</code>.
 The <code> int action </code> parameter represents the user's choice of action.

 4.i In the body of the <code>doAction</code> method, write a <code>switch-case</code> whith a case for each of the 4 actions added in step 4.b.
 In each case block you will print a message that corresponds to the user's choice of action:
    + 1: "Starting the game now"